pshrest001/Class-Notes1/README.md

 1. edit distance 10s 100s of choices with small 1,2
 2. popularity/frequency
+No cheating :
+greedy algorithm ;summarize
+best choice in the current step (locally best )

 aet: tea (too long, 4)
 at: 1 deletion
 editing action: delete , insert, replace

 look at w11-- sure in midterm - legal and security responsibilities